241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010301_CodingBackend.md

    ![Backend](./CopilotImages/Backend.png)

-* If you want to use a pre-built .NET Core Web API backend project, you can download it from here. //TODO: link verilecek
+* If you want to use a pre-built .NET Core Web API backend project, you can download it from [here](https://github.com/241/ghcopilotdemo/tree/main/GHCopilotSQLChatter_WebApi).

   * In the **"appsettings.json"** file and find the "AzureSqlDatabase" object:

       ![ConnectionString](./CopilotImages/ConnectionString.png)